SERG-Delft/serg-delft.github.io/events.md

 ---
 layout: page
-title: Upcoming vents at SERG
+title: Upcoming events at SERG
 ---

 We organize research talks and paper reading clubs.